DDI-TU-Dresden/thonny-wiki/SeparateInstall.rst

 .. image:: https://bitbucket.org/repo/gXnbod/images/634140268-Clipboard03.png
    :alt: Clipboard03.png

-If you want to update Thonny then open the command prompt again and enter:
+If you later want to update Thonny then open the command prompt again and enter:

 .. sourcecode:: bash